| Imagine cramped rooms in East London and a menagerie of piled equipment.

 instruments, sometimes playing them straight, and sometimes rendering them unrecognisable.

-The sensibitlity is that desire should not be hindered by mere technique.
 Uncertainty lingers like freezing fog clinging to the album's every bough, and lending the edge to every silence.
 It's the

 vocals that speak clearly, sparely and barely.
 Apologies, regrets, paranoia.
 Questions that sorely